balcilar/Spectral-Designed-Graph-Convolutions/README.md

 # Spectral Designed Graph Convolutions

-Codes for "Bridging the Gap Between Spectral and Spatial Domains in Graph Neural Networks" paper
+Codes of "Bridging the Gap Between Spectral and Spatial Domains in Graph Neural Networks" paper.

 ## Requirements